umv2ew/finalsd/README.md

 !The game only works on http it doesn't have implementation for https!
 Entry point: http://localhost
-docker compose -f docker-compose.yml -f docker-compose.override.yml up
+in the finalsd folder: docker compose -f docker-compose.yml -f docker-compose.override.yml up

 Short description of the game:
 	1. The user logs in or registers